konstwise/WeatherMonitor/README.md

 ### Weather Monitor API
-The API serves the latest data containing weather forecast checks for the next 5 days for predefined locations.
+The API serves the latest data containing weather forecast checks for the next 5 days for the predefined locations.
-Each check data itself contains indications whether the configured temperture limits are going to be exceeded or not for the particular date.
+Each check data itself contains indications whether the configured temperature limits are going to be exceeded or not for the particular date.

-### API description
+### Usage
 The single endpoint can be requested as follows:

 ####